Giveth/milestonetracker/README.md

 milestones are not acomplished.

 For each milestone, a reviewer is defined.
-This reviewer can approve or disaprove the work done for a milestone.
-If the reviewer does not approve or disapprove in during review time, the milestone will be approved automatically.
+This reviewer can approve or reject the work done for a milestone.
+If the reviewer does not approve or reject in during review time, the milestone will be approved automatically.

 This contract also defines an `arbitrator` who can at any moment approve a specific milestone or cancel the full campaign.